Barcelona Autumn packing list

 While most of the northern hemisphere will consider December a winter month, Barcelona still enjoys rather mild weather with plenty of sunshine, minimal rain and an air of happiness and celebration in the air.

-December sees, on average, temperatures between 5 and 14 Celsius or 41 to 57 Farenheit, 4 hours of sunshine a day and 5 days with some rain, though when it does it is a short shower.
+December sees, on average, temperatures between 5 and 14 C (41 to 57 F), 4 hours of sunshine a day and 5 days with some rain, though when it does it is a short shower.

 During this month, the sun will rise at around 8.15am and set at 5.30pm making for the shortest days of the year until the season officially ends with the winter solstice on the 21st of December.